avilarenan/xlstmceemdan/DEV_NOTES.md

 Obs.: all the .ipynb notebooks in *executed_notebooks* folders were not fixed, only the source notebooks from which the experiments are run using *run_batch_exps.py* were fixed.

 ---

+- 18/03/2021:

+**Docs**

+Added README.md for explicit steps to reproduce experiments.

+---